|

 from the same desktop by launching each application session through a new

+browser session.
 By default the ‘Session Merging’ feature introduced in IE8 prevents this

 functionality from working by default.
 This is because the same session id is